 One observation I’ve made recently is that not all literacy workstations are equal.
-Think about these questions.
-Are your stations connected to your whole group and small group lessons?
-Are they manageable for the kids to do on their own?
-Are you able to adjust them with ease so that you can keep focus on small group?
+As you consider setting up literacy workstations, here are a few questions to consider.
+First, are your stations connected to your whole group and small group lessons?
+Secondly, are your students able to manage them without lots of clarification?
+Third, are you able to adjust them with ease so that you can keep focus on small group?
 It is easy to put a kid on a laptop in front of a website, but is this best?
-With a very busy schedule and long list of to-dos, one of the biggest challenges for teachers trying to implement small group instruction and a workshop model is planning for work stations.
+With a very busy schedule and long list of to-dos, one of the biggest questions for teachers trying to implement small group instruction and a workshop model is whether the workstations are easy for planning.
 I totally get it and see it!
-So, let’s talk about how to take this headache and turn it into productivity.
+So, let’s talk about how to take your literacy workstation headaches and turn them into productivity.

 Practice with Purpose

-According to Debbie Diller, literacy work stations should begin with what it is you are teaching in order for the station to provide practice that is purposeful.
+According to Debbie Diller, literacy centers should begin with the skills you are teaching in order for the station to provide practice that is purposeful.
 The key is to focus on the content versus fluff and frills, so when we’re planning, the stations should be part of that plan.
 When student practice is directly tied to instruction, you will KNOW if they’re getting concepts or not.
 One easy way to be sure your station is tied is to model it with your kids as part of the lesson.
 Then, move that activity into a station for independent practice.

 Slow down to Speed Up